Christopher-M-Gibson/Data_Analysis_Projects/README.md

 &emsp;&emsp; This is the file containing the queries used for the project
 &emsp; flight_data.xlsx
 &emsp;&emsp; This file contains the original dataset
+&emsp; Weather_2013.xlsx
+&emsp;&emsp; This file contains the data for the weather in 2013
+&emsp; *TBD*
+&emsp;&emsp; This PDF highlights the data cleaning for the file used for Tableau visualization

 2) Software Used:
 &emsp; Excel, SQL (SQL Server)